5 real tips to stay focused at Uni - That actually work

 You can’t out-discipline burnout.
 But you can start small and start again.

+Let’s be honest: your phone doesn’t want you to focus.
 It wants you to scroll, click, tap, and buy another tote bag you don’t need.

-So when you’re studying, put your phone:
+So when it’s time to study, put your phone:

 • In a drawer